Cadillac Eldorado: Ninth generation (1971–1978)

-Changes were minimal for 1972; the most noticeable exterior change was a new 'Eldorado' script, replacing the block 'Eldorado' lettering on the front fenders a trunk lid.
+Changes were minimal for 1972, the most noticeable exterior change was a new 'Eldorado' script, replacing the block 'Eldorado' lettering on the front fenders and trunk lid.
 Sales for 1972 increased to 40,074.

 In 1973, the Eldorado was removed from the Fleetwood series and reestablished as its own series.
-The 1973 models received a major facelift, featuring a massive egg-crate grille, new front and rear bumpers, decklid, rear fenders and taillamps.
+The 1973 models received a major facelift, featuring a massive eggcrate grille, new front and rear bumpers, decklid, rear fenders and taillamps.
 Interiors featured new "soft pillow" door panels, with larger, sturdier pull-straps.
-The rear "lamp monitor" display which showed the driver the function of the turn signal, brake and taillamps, was relocated (except on the convertible) from the rear shelf, to the headliner just above the rear glass.
+The rear "lamp monitor" display which showed the driver the function of the turn signal, brake and taillamps, was relocated (except on the convertible) from the rear shelf, to the headliner just above the rear window.

 The Cadillac Eldorado was chosen as the official pace car for the Indianapolis 500 in 1973.
 Cadillac produced 566 of these special pace car convertibles.
 Thirty-three were used at the track during the race week, with the remainder distributed to U.S. Cadillac dealers one per dealership.
 Sales of the Eldorado coupe and convertible soared to 51,451 the highest total for the model during the 1970s and over a sixth of all Cadillac sales for 1973.

 The lengthened wheelbase reduced performance relative to contemporary premium personal luxury cars, but offered comfortable seating for six adults rather than just four.

-1974 Eldorados featured a redesigned rear bumper with vertical ends, housing sidemarker lamps.
+For 1974, the Eldorado featured a redesigned rear bumper with vertical chrome fender extensions, housing rear reflector/sidemarker lamps.
 This new bumper was designed to meet the new 5 mile impact federal design regulation.
 Other styling changes included new horizontal taillamps placed beneath the trunk lid, a new fine mesh grille with Cadillac script on the header and new standard wheel covers.
-Inside, there was a redesigned two-tier instrument panel, marketed in sales literature as "space age" and shared with all 1974 Cadillacs.
+Inside, there was a redesigned two-tier, curved instrument panel, marketed in sales literature as "space age" and shared with all 1974 Cadillacs.

 A new, quartz controlled digital clock, an "information band" of warning lights and the fuel gauge ran horizontally along the upper tier of this new instrument panel.